DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

     return param_dict
 ```

-4. **Define the hucs that will be used in the training, validation, and huc sets.**  To resuse the same hucs as discussed here:
+4. **Define the hucs that will be used in the training, validation, and huc sets.**  To resuse the same hucs as discussed here, run the code below.
+This code results in four lists of huc numbers, corresponding to the train, validation, and test sets A and B.  If you run this code from within an AWS enviornment, you may see warning messages about unclosed aiohttp connectors.
+These are harmless.
+(But annoying!
+Please, help us out with a pull request if you know how to suppress, we've tried everything . . . )

 ```
 from snowML.Scripts_Ex3 import load_huc_splits as lh